joshnuss/supabase-reactions/README.md

 This is an example project that demonstrates how to use supabase with svelte.

-It provides a component called `<Reaction/>` which provides a like button.
+It provides a component called `<Reaction/>` which acts a universal like button you can drop on any page.
 It's great for adding to the end of blog posts, documentation pages or any page really.

 # Usage